Pedestrian Accident Lawyer in Bucks County

 What do I do if I’ve been injured in a pedestrian accident?

 You may be entitled to compensation for injuries you’ve sustained in the pedestrian accident.
-Contact an attorney in Bucks County who specializes in pedestrian accident cases and review your options.
+Contact an injury attorney in Bucks County who specializes in pedestrian accident cases and review your options.
 If there was a police officer on the scene of your accident, obtain a police report to help prove the other party was at fault and therefore liable for the accident.

 Provide your attorney with any: